Not yet determined

 About the statistics

 Health accounts describe Norway’s total current expenditures in health, as well as capital investments in health care infrastructure.
 Spending by both public and private sources are included.
 The expenditures are grouped into the type of service, the provider industry and by sources of funding.
+Additionally, the expenditures are grouped by producing sector.

 Total expenditure on health measures the final consumption of health care goods and services (i.e. current health expenditures) in addition to capital investment in health care infrastructure.
 This includes spending by public and private sources (including households) on medical goods and services, public health, preventive health care programmes and administration.
 The two major components of total current health expenditure are expenditure on personal health care and expenditure on collective services.
 Personal health care services comprise curative care, rehabilitation, long-term health care, ancillary health care services, and medical goods dispensed to out-patients.
 Collective services comprise public health tasks such as health promotion and disease prevention services and health administration, which are delivered to society at large.